UMWEDU/umw-admissions-sync/_pages/information-sessions.md

 published: true
 post_date: 2015-08-07 11:42:13
 ---
 The best way to learn about graduate programs at the University of Mary Washington is to attend an information session or another visit opportunity.
+Please select a date below to register.
 Registration is encouraged, but is not required.
-Check back soon for upcoming information sessions.
+<h3>Master of Business Administration Information Sessions</h3>
+<a href="https://umw.askadmissions.net/Portal/EI/ViewDetails?gid=623577ef20858923014a7d91e65a6b8f52e99a">Tuesday, September 18</a>
+<a href="https://umw.askadmissions.net/Portal/EI/ViewDetails?gid=623577a925baa0723049eb8c7094485ac2ca6c">Wednesday, October 10</a>
+<a href="https://umw.askadmissions.net/Portal/EI/ViewDetails?gid=62357764fde54c31e84560aa73512171b7000f">Monday, October 22</a>
+<a href="https://umw.askadmissions.net/Portal/EI/ViewDetails?gid=623577e3f892b24bc94243944fea5f446d7de1">Tuesday, November 20</a>
+<a href="https://umw.askadmissions.net/Portal/EI/ViewDetails?gid=623577d772fcbef2694badb7b0fb9bf68bebf9">Thursday, December 13</a>

+MBA Virtual Information Session

+<a href="https://umw.askadmissions.net/Portal/EI/ViewDetails?gid=6235771f5783e411764ae4a5c41a4efd86dad1">Friday, November 9</a>
 <h1>Individual Attention</h1>
 The graduate admissions staff encourages everyone who has questions about a graduate program to set up a <a href="http://www.umw.edu/admissions/graduate/advising/">pre-admission</a> appointment.
 Please call (540) 286-8030 or email <a href="mailto:graduate@umw.edu">graduate@umw.edu</a> to schedule your appointment.
 <h3>Master of Business Administration</h3>